🚀 The Solution for Slow Prisma

 Is Prisma slower than raw SQL?

-Can I speed up Prisma without changing code?
+Can I speed up Prisma without changing existing queries?

 Does this work in production?